• App

 The Adventure Room in itself is just as exciting as the park!

 Legoland California Hotel is designed to be playful and fun.
-Rooms come in themes like pirates, adventure, and ninjas, while amenities include lots of entertainment areas for the kiddos like a disco elevator.
+Rooms come in themes like pirates, adventure, and ninjas, while amenities include lots of entertainment areas for the kiddos.
 Since it’s located just steps from LEGOLAND California, it’s super convenient for early park entry and an easy walk back when everyone needs a break.

 FAQs

-Which theme park in LA is best for families?
+Which theme park in LA is best for first-time visitors?

 What is Klook?